Maryland panel votes to remove Confederate flag on plaque

 The State House Trust voted 3-1 by email to spend more than $2,400 to remove the logo, which includes a Confederate flag and a U.S. flag, and overlay it with a cast image of the Maryland state flag.

 Lt.
-Gov. Boyd Rutherford, Senate President Thomas V. Mike Miller and Laura Mears, vice chairwoman of the board, voted for the change and to keep the plaque.
+Gov. Boyd Rutherford, Senate President Thomas V. Mike Miller and Laura Mears of the Maryland Historical Trust voted for the change and to keep the plaque.

 Maryland House Speaker Adrienne Jones, the state’s first black speaker, supported removing the entire plaque and voted against the plan.